What is the SPD?

-Bidders will use their SPD response to indicate whether their organisations meet the requirements to participate in the procurement exercise.
-The form is a self-declaration forms and suppliers do not need to provide any evidence upfront unless their are clear reasons for doing so.
+Bidders will use their SPD response to indicate whether their organisations meet the requirements of the procurement exercise.
+The response is a self-declaration form and bidders do not need to provide any evidence upfront unless their are clear reasons for doing so.

 Buyers must issue an SPD for procurement exercises over the threshold (route 3) and it is recommended that it is also used for all route 2 procurements.